I love alliteration almost as much as I love my chickens, and it’s hard to beat Fluffy, Feather Footed chickens.

 Assuming you can’t avoid the mud and you need to let your birds outside there are a few things you can do to keep the mess down.

-1. Keep the coop floor covered in a thick layer of bedding, wood shavings, straw or dried leaves work well.
+Try to keep the coop floor covered in a thick layer of bedding; wood shavings, straw or dried leaves work well.
 It’ll help get the mud off their feet as they walk in to the coop.

 It also helps if they need to take a longer walk from the door of the coop to the nest boxes, depending on the layout and size of your coop that may not be possible.